avo-hq/docs.avohq.io/docs/3.0/upgrade.md

 A quick search through your codebase should reveal them.
 :::

+## Upgrade from 3.3.0 to 3.4.0

+Ruby 3.0 is end-of-life and we pushed some code that only works with Ruby 3.1.

 ## Upgrade from 3.2.2 to 3.3.0
 :::option `may_download_file` deprecated
 Actions now fully operate with turbo leading to the deprecation of `may_download_file` option.
 It can be safely removed from all actions.